 - Record neurologic checks and check circulation (capillary refill) when taking these measurements.
 Check the firmness of the area (compartment syndrome). - NO antibiotics, steroids, or antihistamines should be given. - Monitor urine output since most patients have dehydration or rhabdomyolysis. - Monitor for bleeding hematemesis, hematuria, epistaxis, etc. - Elevate the extremity.
-Upper extremities can be elevated using burn stocking and an IV pole.
+Upper extremities can be elevated using an IV pole.